SamuelSwartzberg/flashcardifying_text_temp/math.md

 # discrete mathematics

-Discrete mathematics is the study of mathematical structures that can be considered discrete rather than continous.
+»⟮Discrete mathematics⟯« is the branch of ⟮math⟯ that studies mathematical structures that ⟮can be considered discrete rather than continous⟯.

 ## setlikes

+⟮＿Setlikes＿⟯ are studied in ⟮＿discrete mathematics＿⟯.
-A setlike (my term) is a well-defined collection of elements.
+»⟮A setlike⟯« (my term) is ⟮a collection of elements⟯.
-Setlikes may amongst others be sequences, tuples, or sets.
+⟮＿A setlike＿⟯ consists of n »⟮elements⟯«.
+⟮＿Setlikes＿⟯ may be considered on three main axes: [⟮+/-/?⟯ ⟮finite⟯], [⟮c-;+/-/?⟯ ⟮order⟯], [⟮c-;+/-/?⟯ ⟮repetition⟯] ⟮＿Setlikes＿⟯ are mainly divided into ⟮＿sequences＿⟯ and ⟮＿sets＿⟯.

 #### delimiters

 table:construct|delimiter
-set|{}
-tuple/sequence|()
+⟮set⟯|⟮{}⟯
+⟮tuple/sequence⟯|⟮()⟯

 #### derived types

-A »singleton« is a setlike with one element.
-An »ordered pair« is a 2-tuple.
-An »unordered pair« is a set of two elements.
+»⟮A singleton⟯« is ⟮＿a setlike＿⟯ ⟮with one element⟯.
+»⟮An ordered pair⟯« is ⟮a 2-tuple⟯.
+»⟮An unordered pair⟯« is ⟮＿an unordered set＿⟯ ⟮of two elements⟯.

 ### sequences

-A »sequence« is setlike that is potentially infinite, has order and allows repetitions.
+A »⟮sequence⟯« is ⟮＿a setlike＿⟯ with [⟮?⟯ ⟮finite⟯], [⟮c-;+⟯ ⟮order⟯], [⟮c-;?⟯ ⟮repetition⟯]

-The length of a sequence is the amounts of elements within it.
+The »⟮length⟯« of ⟮＿a sequence＿⟯ is ⟮the amounts of elements within it.⟯

-#### tuples
+#### finitude

-»Tuples« are finite sequences.
+»⟮A tuple⟯« is ⟮＿a sequence＿⟯ with ⟮[+ finite]⟯.
+»⟮An infinite sequence⟯« is ⟮＿a sequence＿⟯ with ⟮[- finite]⟯.
-Tuples with a known amount of elements n are often called »n-tuples« (e.g. 7-tuples)
+»⟮A n-tuple⟯« is ⟮＿a tuple＿⟯ with ⟮a known amount of elements n.⟯

 ### sets

-A set is a setlike that does not allow repetition.
-An unordered set is a set that does not have order.
-An ordered set is a set that has order.
+»⟮A set⟯« is ＿a setlike＿ with [⟮?⟯ ⟮finite⟯], [⟮c-;?⟯ ⟮order⟯], [⟮c_;-⟯ ⟮repetition⟯].
+»⟮A finite/infinite set⟯« is ⟮＿a set＿⟯ with ⟮[+/- finite]⟯.
+»⟮An ordered/unordered set⟯« is ⟮＿a set＿⟯ with ⟮[+/- order]⟯.
-In practice, set almost always refers to unordered set A set consists of n elements AKA members.
-Sets are usually denoted by capital letters.
+In practice, set almost always refers to unordered set Sets are usually denoted by capital letters.
 Two sets are equal if they contain the same elements.